masiedu4/all-my-blog-posts/ckx9lpols03y1mis18bqxd1b9.md

 ## JavaScript's scopes and closures have been explained!

-Understanding JavaScript's Closures is essential to our development process.
-However, even the most basic of closures can prove difficult to comprehend.
+Understanding JavaScript's Closures is essential to our development journey.
+However, even the basics of closures can prove difficult to comprehend.

 An inner function can access the scope of an outer function through a closure.